Tails Best Practices

 In 2017, the FBI and Facebook worked together to develop a malicious video file that deanonymized a Tails user after he opened it while using his home Wi-Fi.

-It is best to open untrusted files in a dedicated 'offline mode' Tails session.
+If you are not using Dangerzone, it is best to open untrusted files in a dedicated 'offline mode' Tails session.
 This will prevent code execution from establishing a remote connection to the adversary, which is usually needed to further the attack.
 Shutting the session down immediately afterward will minimize the chance of malware persisting.
-However, the files will remain untrusted.
+However, unless you use Dangerzone to sanitize the files, they will remain untrusted.

 Links